Nikstep/Portfolio-web/README.md

 # Personal Portfolio Web

-Using "Vanilla" Javascript, PHP and SVG to create an enhanced user experience.
+Using "Vanilla" Javascript, AJAX, PHP and SVG to create an enhanced user experience.
 [Demo](https://www.nikstep.cz/)

 ## About The Project